xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 `Path` defines where the file storing the place group is located.
 Please note that the paths within the example config are relative.

-`CharacterEncoding` specifies the encoding which might be useful when passing a place group which contains special characters of a certain language.

 `PropertyMapping` determines which information contained within the place group should be used for selecting a certain location of the given place group.
 This depends very strongly of the data used.
 In the above example the `lable` to select a certain location is retrieved from the property 'NAME'

+Additionally:

+`CharacterEncoding` may specify the encoding which might be useful when passing a place group which contains special characters of a certain language.

+.. _styles:
 Styles
 ------